typing212/Find_the_Best_Combination_to_Support_Obama-s_Fundrasing_Campaign/README.md

-# Find_-the-_Best_Combination_to_Support_Obama-s_Fundrasing_Campaign
+# Find_the_Best_Combination_to_Support_Obama-s_Fundrasing_Campaign
 Multi-Armed Bandit Problem - find the best combination of "media" section and call-to-action "Button" from 24 combinations.

 ## Key Words
 Multi-Armed Bandit Problem, E-Greedy, Adaptive E-Greedy, UCB1

 ## Content
-The multi-armed bandit problem is used in reinforcement learning.
-In this problem, an arm is chosen from 24 different combinations/arms and upon “pull” the arm, the learner receives a reward based on an invisible distribution of that arm.
-Through the algorithm designed, the best arm is identified and we will keep pulling this arm to get maximum expectation of the net rewards.
+This project is based on a case study of Obama’s fundraising campaign.
+In this project, we are required to find the best combination of “media” section and call-to-action “Button” from 24 combinations.
+We aim to find the one that results in the highest sign-up rate.
+Due to the budget limit, we are supposed to find the best combination/arm in the least amount of tries as possible less than one million.

 ## Insights
 Among those three methods, adaptive e-greedy has the most randomness in finding the best arm and UCB has the least.